chatwoot/docs/docs/handbook/how-we-work/communication.md

 title: 'Communication'
 ---

 As we are working remotely, it is essential to have clarity in communication to work effectively.
 To support this, we practice **asynchronous communication** among the team.
-Most of the communication happens via Github Issues or Pull requests and through the internal Mattermost channel & user Discord channel.
+Most of the communication happens via Github Issues or Pull requests and through the internal Discord channel & user Discord channel.

 ### Values